-The NP model would also be the most prone to preserving the flaws of the current approach to public safety, including the myriad forms of systemic racism that pervade our society.
-The NP model also leaves the City open to critique, particularly by BIPOC and their allies, that Davis is not committed to meaningful reforms to address the root causes of the racial disparities in criminal justice that damage the lives of so many families.
+However, choosing to proceed along the present course carries the risk of preserving the flaws of the current approach to public safety, including the myriad forms of systemic racism that pervade our society.
+Such a choice would also leave the City open to critique, particularly by some BIPOC and their allies, that Davis is not committed to meaningful reforms to address the root causes of the racial disparities in criminal justice that damage the lives of so many families.
 The DPD would also be taking the unprecedented responsibility of being an expansive social service provider, a role that will likely bring cultural and organizational challenges.